EPIC-Campus-LPS/dsa-f24-stoplight-georgetate/README.md

 1. What is a Python library and how do you include one in your script?

+   It's a project that somebody else has written and you can use for free.
+You can import it via "import library_name" at the top of the file.

 2. What does it mean for elements of a circuits to be in series vs. in parallel?

+Series circuits seperate parts of one circuit that are connected together.
+Parallel circuits are seperate circuits that are not connected.

 3. Can you create a circuit of 3 light bulbs in series?
 Why or why not?

+Yes you can except they will have progressivly weaker light strengths because you are powering 3 lights with one powersource.

 ## Rubric